Peer Helpers PLUS Program

 Bring computer to meeting

 The School Leadership Workshop is designed to share the district planning meeting large goals and develop tailored plans for each school.
 Attendees will establish focused goals, select Program Coordinators, and lay out program delivery methods for their schools.
-Peer Helpers is truly a program which can enhance school climate and culture while meeting many requirements and support the needs of individual students.
+Peer Helpers PLUS is truly a program which can enhance school climate and culture while meeting many requirements and support the needs of individual students.

 Recommended attendees: Principal/ Assistant Principal, Lead Counselor, Intervention Specialist, Classroom Educator(s).